seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Why dost thou call them knaves? thou know'st them not.

 **APEMANTUS**
-Are they not Athenians?
+Are they not Athenians? /

 **TIMON**
-Yes.
+/ Yes.

 **APEMANTUS**
-Then I repent not.
+/ Then I repent not.

+**Jeweller**
-Jeweller: You know me, Apemantus?
+You know me, Apemantus?

 **APEMANTUS**
 Thou know'st I do: I call'd thee by thy name.